Skip to main content

 Plans & limits

-Per-minute throttling of 60 calls/minute/key (API-key clients) or 60/minute/user (OAuth contexts) protects against burst storms across all paid tiers.
-The per-minute limiter runs before method dispatch, so every method (including initialize, tools/list, prompts/list, resources/list, describe_tool, etc.) counts toward 60/min.
-Only the Pro/OAuth daily-quota cap is selective — that one is consumed exclusively by tools/call and resources/read reservations (see Daily limit (Pro tier) above, and the Error Catalog for the full method-exemption tables for both limits).
-OAuth 60/min is per-USER (a user with 3 Claude installations shares one 60/min pool); API-key 60/min is per-KEY (multiple keys = higher throughput).
-Hitting the Pro/OAuth daily quota returns JSON-RPC error -32029 plus HTTP 429 with a Retry-After header pointing at the next UTC midnight.
+Per-minute throttling of 60 calls/minute/key (legacy operator-key clients) or 60/minute/user (OAuth and dashboard-key contexts) protects against burst storms across all paid tiers.
+The per-minute limiter runs before method dispatch, so every authenticated method (including initialize, tools/list, prompts/list, resources/list, describe_tool, etc.) counts toward 60/min.
+Anonymous get_sources calls instead use the separate fail-closed 10/minute/IP ceiling.
+The daily-quota cap is selective — it is consumed by subscription data-bearing tools/call and resources/read reservations for OAuth and dashboard-issued wm_… keys (see Daily limit (Pro tier) above, and the Error Catalog for the full method-exemption tables for both limits).
+OAuth and dashboard-key 60/min are per-USER (a user with 3 Claude installations or multiple wm_… keys shares one 60/min pool); legacy operator-key limiting is per-KEY.
+Hitting the MCP daily quota returns JSON-RPC error -32029 plus HTTP 429 with a Retry-After header pointing at the next UTC midnight.
 Hitting the per-minute limit returns the same error code with a short Retry-After.
+WorldMonitor also surfaces current MCP plan-limit notices in Settings and sends a bounded-cadence email when a paid user approaches or exceeds their plan allowance.
+Notices are informational and action-oriented: they offer retry/reset guidance, checkout when the next tier is self-serve, or support contact when it is not.
+They do not automatically upgrade the account or create overage charges.

 Other rate limits